 Time on trail (including breaks and clinic): 2 – 3 hours

 Day 4 Sunday | Feeling Fine at Fisher Towers

-Over a light continental breakfast, we’ll dive right into our final Mindful Running Workshop, which is all about cultivating confidence and breaking through the mental blocks that keep us stuck in familiar yet not always healthy routines.
-Shortly afterwards, it’s a short drive to our final trail run, that is truly a celebration in the simple joy and adventure of running for our own health and happiness.
-During this run, we take our time to soak up the views and see the soaring Fisher Towers.
-Upon our return to the lodge, we enjoy a luxurious brunch buffet before our final wrap-up and farewells.
+Over a light continental breakfast, we’ll dive right into our final Wellness Workshop, during which you’ll review your most valuable takeaways from this retreat.
+Shortly afterwards, it’s a short drive with our guides to the final out-and-back trail run that is truly a celebration in the simple joy and adventure of running for our own health and happiness.
+While it begins with a bit of an uphill hike, this rewarding run is worth the effort to soak up the views and see the soaring Fisher Towers.
+You can choose to all the way to the trail’s end or turn around at any point along the way.
+Upon our return to the lodge, we enjoy a luxurious brunch buffet before our final wrap-up and farewells at 1:30p.m..